Famous people from North East England of the past and present

 Bean and Blackadder

-Newcastle-born English composer of the Baroque and Classical period and a friend of Wiliam Herschel (see also) and William Shield (see also).
+Newcastle-born English composer of the Baroque and Classical period and a friend of Wiliam Herschel (see) and William Shield (see).
 Avison was organist at St Nicholas Church – now Newcastle Cathedral.
-His best known works are the 12 Concerti Grossi after Scarlatti and his written work on music criticism an Essay on Musical Expression.
+His best known works are the 12 Concerti Grossi after Scarlatti and his written work on music criticism entitled an Essay on Musical Expression.